portswigger-tim/kubelet-volume-stats-exporter/README.md

 # Kubelet Volume Stats Exporter

+> A hard fork of: https://github.com/vbeaucha/kubelet-volume-stats-exporter to support `arm64` and add some supply chain assurance (SBOM, SLSA).

 A Kubernetes DaemonSet application that addresses the regression in Kubernetes 1.34 where `kubelet_volume_stats_*` metrics are no longer exposed by the kubelet.
 This exporter retrieves volume statistics from the kubelet's `/stats/summary` API endpoint and exposes them in Prometheus format for backward compatibility.

 ## Problem Statement